cosmos/sdk-tutorials/academy/3-my-own-chain/can-play.md

 ## Interact via the CLI

-Put the game expiry at 5 minutes and start `ignite chain serve`.
+Set the game expiry to 5 minutes and start `ignite chain serve`.
 A friendly reminder that the CLI can always inform you about available commands:

 <CodeGroup>